uilicious/KittenRouter/README.md

 # What is KittenRouter
-Kitten Router is a routing script for [Cloudflare Workers](https://www.cloudflare.com/products/cloudflare-workers/) that attempts to connect to a list of specified servers and redirect the request to whichever server that is currently 'alive' at that point of time.
+KittenRouter is a routing script for [Cloudflare Workers](https://www.cloudflare.com/products/cloudflare-workers/) that attempts to connect to a list of specified servers and redirect the request to whichever server that is currently 'alive' at that point of time.
 It is extremely useful when you have servers that may go down or are unavailable to process the request and KittenRouter can automatically attempt to redirect the request to the next configured URL for processing.

 At the same time, it can be configured to log down information to your ElasticSearch server for analytical purposes.
 Some of the information logged are the status of the servers, country of the request and etc. For the full details, see the `index.js` file.

 # How to use KittenRouter
-Ultimately, Kitten Router is used together with Cloudflare workers.
-There are two ways in which you can use Kitten Router on your Cloudflare worker script,
+Ultimately, KittenRouter is used together with Cloudflare workers.
+There are two ways in which you can use KittenRouter on your Cloudflare worker script,

  1. Using NPM modules
- 2. Adding Kitten Router manually
+ 2. Adding KittenRouter manually

 ### 1) Using NPM modules